Tanish866/emergency_flood_response/server/README.md

 - Rate limiting, CORS, and Helmet are configured for MVP-appropriate defaults, not hardened for a specific production threat model.
 - Test suite has been written and syntax/import-verified but **not executed** in this environment due to no network access — see §16.
 - `routing.service.js`'s corridor search is a straightforward radius query around the origin, not a full pathfinding graph traversal — sufficient for this MVP's "is the nearby road network passable" question, not a turn-by-turn router.
+- Shelter `riskLevel` is computed at read time via a `$geoIntersects` lookup per shelter (or the stored `riskZoneId` if set) — fine at demo scale, but N shelters means N zone lookups per list call; worth caching/denormalizing before scaling up.
+- `notifyRoleAndEmit` persists one `Notification` document per active user in a role on every broadcast (e.g. every admin, on every road/shelter/rescue-team/risk-zone change) — acceptable for a handful of admins/citizens, but would need batching or a fan-out queue at real city scale.
+- Team chat access control assumes one `RescueTeam` per `contact` email, same limitation as §12's linkage; a rescue-team user with no matching `RescueTeam` document gets a 403 rather than an empty chat.

 ## 20. What Is Real Data vs. Curated/Demo Data